briansbrian/merry_csv/README.md

 Merry CSV Reader is packed with a suite of powerful data analysis tools, giving you the ability to sort, describe, retrieve column names, and get row counts with just a few clicks.
 Whether you're exploring complex datasets or performing routine data checks, this application has you covered.

-### ~~:guitar: Customizable Appearance~~

-~~We understand that personal preference plays a significant role in productivity.
-That's why Merry CSV Reader allows you to customize the appearance of certain UI elements, such as button styles and background colors, ensuring a personalized experience that suits your taste and enhances your overall workflow.~~

 ### :gift: Free to Use